davidpendergast/pyengine/README.md

  - A more convenient way to handle keyboard + mouse inputs (inputs.py).
  - Automatic crash reporting (entry_point.py)

+And some new (post-Skeletris) stuff:
+ - Ability to draw triangles and lines.

 And there's a demo scene to help illustrate the setup (gameloop.py).

 This is what it should look like: